-Dating back to 1921, this historic two-story, 35.4 acres (14.16 hectare) waterfront house was once the winter home of artist Frederic Clay Bartlett and his wife Evelyn.
+Dating back to 1921, this historic two-story, 35.4-acre (14.16-hectare) waterfront house was once the winter home of artist Frederic Clay Bartlett and his wife, Evelyn.
 The Bonnet House is serenely elegant and preserved amidst the urban expansion of Fort Lauderdale Beach, which is what makes the land so special.
 Mrs. Bartlett, who died in 1997, gave the estate to the Florida Trust for Historic Preservation in 1983 to keep the property unchanged.
 Several concerts and events are held here throughout the year, and the house is available for private events such as weddings.
-Named for a waterlily that once inhabited the property, the Bonnet House is open year-round for guided tours.
+Named after a waterlily, which once inhabited the property, the Bonnet House is open year-round for guided tours.

 ArtServe situated in the busy East Sunrise Boulevard is a getaway for Fort Lauderdale's artistic and creative minds.
 The various temporary and permanent exhibitions at this wonderful art gallery features work by talented underground as well as popular artists.
 Sketches, paintings, photographs, amazing sculptures and murals amongst many others is what you can expect at ArtServe.
 Every Tuesday is open mic night where you will get to witness raw and unfiltered comedy as well as music performed by artists in the neighborhood.
 Apart from these, classes in dance, stand-up comedy, performing arts, visual arts, music, acting, photography and wellness are offered to people of all ages.